jrjed/tractor_phot/README.md

 ```
 $ sh test.sh
 ```
-If working correctly, this should write a output FITS table and FITS images to the "output/example/" directory.
+If working correctly, "TEST SUCESSFUL!" should print when done running.
+Additionally, this should write a output FITS table and FITS images to the "output/example/" directory.